vikas0809/Amazon_Vine_Analysis/README.md

 Using pgAdmin, we extracted the vine_table into a CSV file and loaded that into a data frame using Jupyter Notebook and pandas library.

-We performed filter operations using the loc function and calculated the following:
+We performed filter operations using the loc function and arithmetic operations to calculate the following:

  - 1: Total number of five-star reviews.

- - 2: Percentage of paid five-star reviews.
+ - 2: Percentage of paid five-star reviews in the vine program.

  - 3: Percentage of unpaid five-star reviews.

+## Results

+Based on the calculations ,we conclude that it is not worth spending money on Amazon vine programs as we get more five-star reviews from customers i.e. unpaid.Company should spend this chink of data on other marketing strategies.